 Chen and Luo founded Shanda Interactive Entertainment Limited in 1999, which became the largest online entertainment developer and publisher in China.
 The company has since transformed into a global private investment company.
 The couple are longtime philanthropists who have provided funding toward medical programs for children in China and Mongolia, supported education for underprivileged families, and contributed to disaster relief and rebuild efforts in China.
-Through collaborations with top global universities, the Tianqiao and Chrissy Chen Institute’s brain research initiative will be focused on three areas: brain discovery, treatment, and development.
-This gift to Caltech represents the Tianqiao and Chrissy Chen Institute’s first investment in this initiative and at an institution in the United States.
+The Tianqiao and Chrissy Chen Institute’s brain research initiative will be focused on three areas: brain discovery, treatment, and development.
+This gift to Caltech represents the Tianqiao and Chrissy Chen Institute’s first investment in this initiative.

 “Our involvement in the Internet and entertainment industries allowed us to witness the ability for technology advancements to influence human perception, as well as to observe the resultant meaningful effects on human behavior,” says Tianqiao Chen, co-founder of the Tianqiao and Chrissy Chen Institute.
 “However, there is little understanding about how the brain processes and connects what lies in between—sensation, perception, cognition, and action.
 We believe uncovering how the brain perceives, interprets, and interacts with the world is pivotal in so many aspects.
 It can shape groundbreaking industries such as artificial intelligence, robotics, and virtual reality.
 It also plays a critical role in addressing social issues such as aging and behavioral deficiencies.
 It can even help answer many ultimate questions about life, such as its origin, purpose, and ending.
 This is the mission of our philanthropy, and we are dedicating an initial one billion dollars to this cause.”